openwebos/build-desktop/README.md

 b) Getting the code
 -------------------

-Get the build-desktop zip file and unzip it into a known directory.
+Get the build-desktop zip file and unzip it into a known directory or better yet, "git clone" the repository.

 c) Building Open webOS
 ----------------------